 This bill amends Section 18 of Title 22 of the Oklahoma Statutes to provide for automatic expungements of certain misdemeanor convictions.
 Specifically, beginning November 1, 2025, individuals convicted of a nonviolent misdemeanor offense will have their criminal arrest records automatically expunged if at least ten years have passed since the conviction, they have not been convicted of a felony, all fines and restitution have been paid, and no pending charges exist.
-Additionally, the bill allows individuals to file petitions for expungement even if they are eligible for automatic expungement, and it permits certain agencies to seek orders to unseal records.
+The bill also allows individuals to file petitions for expungement even if automatic expungement has not occurred.
+Additionally, it clarifies that agencies can petition the court to unseal records that have been automatically expunged.

 Statutes affected: